mrpaulphan/idm250/instructor_materials/assignments/03_assignment_general_and_sidebar_templates.md

 7. [Deploy Code](#deploy-code)

 ### Create a theme folder
 Inside your theme folder, `{your-project-root-folder}/wp-content/themes`, create a folder and name it whatever you want.
-I usually title folder to match the domain (MrPaulPhan.com -> mrpaulphan or cnn.com -> cnn).
-Make sure these the index.php and style.css file are included (Theme should now display under your dashboard).
+I usually title the folder to match the domain (MrPaulPhan.com -> mrpaulphan or cnn.com -> cnn).
+Make sure that this theme includes `index.php` and `style.css`.
+(Theme should now display under your dashboard).

 Make sure you fill out your [style.css](https://github.com/mrpaulphan/idm250/blob/master/wordpress/wp-content/themes/class_demo/style.css) with your information.